buffrr/letsdane/README.md

     ./godane -dns udp://:53

-You can also use [easyhandshake](https://easyhandshake.com) resolver.
+You can also use [easyhandshake](https://easyhandshake.com) resolver to test it without a local node (you must have your own node to use it securely).

     ./godane -dns https://easyhandshake.com:8053

-Note: You can configure hsd to use a different port if 53 is in use.

 Some handshake sites

 * https://3b
 * https://proofofconcept

 ## Use of resolvers

-Go DANE doesn't perform DNSSEC verification by itself.
+Go DANE doesn't perform DNSSEC verification by itself (yet).
 The resolver you specify must be DNSSEC capable.
-If you have a local validating resolver, you can use udp/tcp.
-If not, please use a trusted resolver that supports DNSSEC and communicates over a secure channel.
+If you have a local validating resolver, you can use it.
+If not don't use godane yet.
+If you just want to test it out, use a trusted resolver that supports DNSSEC and communicates over a secure channel.
+Still, you should know that this resolver will technically be your certificate authority!

 Note: for Go DANE to know the dns response is validated, the resolver must set the  Authenticated Data (AD) flag to true.